ATTENTION: If you have a nestling that you believe is in trouble and needs

 developmental stage, the number of nestmates it has, and how warm it is.

 - Parents use begging behavior of their young to determine how often they bring

 food.
 If nestling begging rate, duration, and loudness increase, parents

 - Begging involves both cooperation and competition among nestlings.
 Their

 combined displays stimulate parents to bring food to the brood.
 Their individual

 displays help determine which nestling a parent actually feeds on any given

-- Research has found that the individual nestlings that beg most intensely and
+- Research has found that those nestlings that beg most intensely and most

-most often, and that position themselves in the center of the nest or directly
+often, and those that position themselves in the center of the nest or directly

-under the entrance, consistently get the most food.
+under the entrance, consistently receive the most food.